 Our MARNsalon advisory committee usually hosts the guest critic along with local critics for on-site visits to artist’s studios, exhibitions, site-specific installations or other project spaces.
 This season we will hold these critiques virtually.
 The committee can work with you to provide a space for sharing your work for critique if necessary.
 We seek progressive, professional practices by artists and other cultural workers ready to engage with critique as an important tool for refining work and receiving feedback from a national and international perspective of contemporary production.
 Artists selected for critique will meet with our Program Coordinator for a preparatory virtual studio visit.

-In addition to the critiques, MARNsalon participants will be invited to a roundtable discussion with the guest and local critics based on the guest critic’s purview.
+In addition to the critiques, MARNsalon participants will be invited to a virtual roundtable discussion with the guest and local critics based on the guest critic’s purview.

 MARNSalon Advisory Committee

 Michele St. Amour, artist, MARN Director of Programming

 Valaria Tatera, a member of the Bad River Band of Lake Superior Chippewa who creates social awareness of contemporary Indigenous issues through her art.
 She has earned an MFA in 3-D from the University of Wisconsin-Madison, M.A. and B.F.A. in Ceramics from the University of Wisconsin-Milwaukee.
 Valaria is a respected guest lecturer and panelist whose lectures address Indigenous Rights and Art as Advocacy.
 She was a finalist in the Mary Nohl Fellowship 2019, finalist in United States Artist Fellowship 2016 and Best in Show category Sculpture at MOWA 2014 and a featured artist at Lakefront Festival of the Arts. http://www.valariatatera.com/